nrfconnect/sdk-nrf/applications/asset_tracker_v2/doc/asset_tracker_v2_description.rst

    :local:
    :depth: 2

-The Asset Tracker v2 application introduces a set of new features, which are not present in the :ref:`asset_tracker` application:
+The Asset Tracker v2 application is built on the following principles:

 * Ultra-low power by design - The application highlights the power saving features of the nRF9160 SiP, which is critical for successfully developing small form-factor devices and products which need very long battery lifetime.
 * Offline first - Highly-mobile cellular IoT products need to handle unreliable connections gracefully by implementing mechanisms to retry the failed sending of data.